marcbourlon/TipTap/README.md

 - _pinch_: aka _zoom_, it's, well allowing you to do what you expect.
 Same comment as for rotate: count of fingers may differ, and this can be used efficiently.
 - _drag_: it's simply moving a pointer while _tipping_
-- _move_: not yet implemented, but should probably be in the future.
+- _move_: **not yet implemented**, but should probably be in the future.
 It's moving without tipping.
 Impossible on a touchscreen, but for a mouse, and for other devices, it is.

 ### Notification gestures